 Spack Guide

-For users that leverage Spack to distribute software, recipes to build the geopm-service and geopm-runtime have been included in their v0.22.0 release.
-These recipes currently allow for building both the v3.0.1 release of GEOPM and our main development branch.
+For users that leverage Spack to distribute software, recipes to build libgeopmd, py-geopmdpy, libgeopm, and py-geopmpy are available in the spack-packages repository.
+These recipes currently allow for building the v3.2.2 release of GEOPM and our main development branch.

 For deploying GEOPM’s layers to a compute image in an HPC system context (i.e.